act2lsy/metatonic_app/index.md

 ---
 title: Metatonic
 author: metatonic
-date: 2023-12-23
+date: 2024-08-30
 category: Jekyll
 layout: post
 order: 1
 #cover: /assets/logoMT2.png
 ---

-We build useful Jira apps, and we strive to maintain their value.
+We build useful Apps, and we strive to maintain their value.